sriramab/gamamanual/G__Operators.md

   * string OP string --->  graph
   * string OP file --->  graph
   * OP(string, species, species) --->  graph
+  * OP(string, file, species, species) --->  graph
   * OP(string, string, species, species) --->  graph
-  * OP(string, file, species, species) --->  graph
   * OP(string, string, species, species, bool) --->  graph
-* **Result:** loads a graph from a filereturns a graph loaded from a given file encoded into a given format.
-The last boolean parameter indicates whether the resulting graph will be considered as spatial or not by GAMA
+* **Result:** returns a graph loaded from a given file encoded into a given format.
+The last boolean parameter indicates whether the resulting graph will be considered as spatial or not by GAMAloads a graph from a file
 * **Comment:** Available formats: "pajek": Pajek (Slovene word for Spider) is a program, for Windows, for analysis and visualization of large networks.
 See: http://pajek.imfm.si/doku.php?id=pajek for more details."lgl": LGL is a compendium of applications for making the visualization of large networks and trees tractable.
 See: http://lgl.sourceforge.net/ for more details."dot": DOT is a plain text graph description language.
 It is a simple way of describing graphs that both humans and computer programs can use.
 See: http://en.wikipedia.org/wiki/DOT_language for more details."edge": This format is a simple text file with numeric vertex ids defining the edges."gexf": GEXF (Graph Exchange XML Format) is a language for describing complex networks structures, their associated data and dynamics.
 Started in 2007 at Gephi project by different actors, deeply involved in graph exchange issues, the gexf specifications are mature enough to claim being both extensible and open, and suitable for real specific applications.
 See: http://gexf.net/format/ for more details."graphml": GraphML is a comprehensive and easy-to-use file format for graphs based on XML.
 See: http://graphml.graphdrawing.org/ for more details."tlp" or "tulip": TLP is the Tulip software graph format.
 See: http://tulip.labri.fr/TulipDrupal/?q=tlp-file-format for more details. "ncol": This format is used by the Large Graph Layout progra.
 It is simply a symbolic weighted edge list.
 It is a simple text file with one edge per line.
 An edge is defined by two symbolic vertex names separated by whitespace.
 (The symbolic vertex names themselves cannot contain whitespace.)
 They might followed by an optional number, this will be the weight of the edge.
 See: http://bioinformatics.icmb.utexas.edu/lgl for more details.The map operand should includes following elements:Available formats: "pajek": Pajek (Slovene word for Spider) is a program, for Windows, for analysis and visualization of large networks.
 See: http://pajek.imfm.si/doku.php?id=pajek for more details."lgl": LGL is a compendium of applications for making the visualization of large networks and trees tractable.
 See: http://lgl.sourceforge.net/ for more details."dot": DOT is a plain text graph description language.
 It is a simple way of describing graphs that both humans and computer programs can use.
 See: http://en.wikipedia.org/wiki/DOT_language for more details."edge": This format is a simple text file with numeric vertex ids defining the edges."gexf": GEXF (Graph Exchange XML Format) is a language for describing complex networks structures, their associated data and dynamics.
 Started in 2007 at Gephi project by different actors, deeply involved in graph exchange issues, the gexf specifications are mature enough to claim being both extensible and open, and suitable for real specific applications.
 See: http://gexf.net/format/ for more details."graphml": GraphML is a comprehensive and easy-to-use file format for graphs based on XML.
 See: http://graphml.graphdrawing.org/ for more details."tlp" or "tulip": TLP is the Tulip software graph format.
 See: http://tulip.labri.fr/TulipDrupal/?q=tlp-file-format for more details. "ncol": This format is used by the Large Graph Layout progra.
 It is simply a symbolic weighted edge list.
 It is a simple text file with one edge per line.
 An edge is defined by two symbolic vertex names separated by whitespace.
 (The symbolic vertex names themselves cannot contain whitespace.)
 They might followed by an optional number, this will be the weight of the edge.
 See: http://bioinformatics.icmb.utexas.edu/lgl for more details.The map operand should includes following elements:
 * **Special cases:**
   * "format": the format of the file